So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Conclusion:

-Tips: You can consider providing a passing reference of the Vellore mutiny to trace the history of discontentment in British-Indian armed forces.
+Tips: You can consider providing a passing reference to the Vellore mutiny to trace the history of discontentment in British-Indian armed forces.
 Also, mention the atrocities both sides committed.

 Suggested Readings: